lxsmnsyc/the-fighting-game/docs/cards/protection.md

 - Gain Protection when applying Poison.
 - Apply Poison when gaining Protection.

-### With Regen
+### With Heal

-- Gain Protection when gaining Regen.
+- Gain Protection when gaining Heal.
-- Gain Regen when gaining Protection.
+- Gain Heal when gaining Protection.

 ### With Slow